 However, some creditors do not need any court ruling; these include government agencies that collect state and federal taxes as well as student loans and child support.
 Learn more about how to avoid bank levies in this guide.

 To avoid this, pay off your debts on time.
-Don’t ignore the debt collectors when they come knocking.
-If you don’t have enough cash to clear the debts, you can agree with them and come up with a manageable payment plan to give yourself more time to settle your debts.
+Do not ignore the debt collectors when they come knocking.
+If you do not have enough cash to clear the debts, you can agree with them and make a manageable payment plan.
+This can give you more time to settle your debts.

 Many creditors, even the federal and state taxing authorities, will be more than willing to work with you on this.